naninovel/docs/docs/faq/index.md

 Naninovel can work with any language, but to display text in some languages, you'll need a compatible font.
 [Google's Roboto](https://fonts.google.com/specimen/Roboto) is used by default, which supports all Latin, Cyrillic, and Greek characters in Unicode 7.0.
 You can change the font used in any of the built-in UIs with [UI customization](/guide/ui-customization.md) feature; for the printed text messages, [create custom printers](/guide/text-printers.md#adding-custom-printers) and set the desired font.

 In case you're aiming to support as much languages, as possible, check out [Noto fonts](https://www.google.com/get/noto/).

+## Will I get access to the source code when I buy Naninovel?

+All the engine source code is available in the distributed package.
+Several third-party libraries (namely, [NCalc](https://github.com/ncalc/ncalc), [NLayer](https://github.com/naudio/NLayer) and [UniTask](https://github.com/Elringus/UniTask)) are pre-compiled, but they're open-sourced (MIT license) with sources hosted on GitHub.

 ## Why the package doesn't contain any demo scenes?